ChainSafe/game-docs-v2/docs/v2/7_using-the-minter.md

 ---

-# Using The Minter
+# Using The NFT Minter

 :::info

-  Our minter is currently working on both EVM testnet and mainnet.
-A full list of supported chains will be added upon request from other chains and our wider gaming community.
+  Our NFT minter prefab currently supports most major EVM mainnets and testnets.
+Support for more chains will be added upon request from other ecosystem teams and our wider gaming community.

 :::